 Exploring your seminary options?
 We highly recommend scheduling a virtual tour of our unique Seminary Beyond Walls.
 This experience offers you a glimpse into our classrooms, an opportunity to interact with our students and faculty, and a chance to immerse yourself in the Beyond Walls experience.
 To arrange your virtual visit, please contact our admissions team at firstname.lastname@example.org.

 Ready to Apply?

-Please note that the D.Min. degee requires an M.Div. or academic equivalent.
-The M.Div. degree and Diploma in Anglican Students normally require a bachelor’s degree.
-Click here to learn more about our degree equivalency policy.
+Please note that the D.Min. degree requires an M.Div. or academic equivalent.
+The M.Div. degree and Diploma in Anglican Students normally requires a bachelor’s degree.*

 Visit the Association of Chicago Theological Schools (ACTS) DMin in Preaching website for application procedures.